livedashboardsite/CAMPUSINFO/README.md

 # 🎓 CAMPUS INFO– AI College Guide

-EduAssist Neo is an intelligent **AI-style college guidance platform** designed to help students explore, compare, and understand modern tech-focused colleges in India.
+EduAssist Neo is an intelligent **AI-style college guidance platform** designed to help students explore, compare, and understand modern tech-focused coding.

 The platform provides structured college insights, smart comparisons, fee analysis, scholarships, and interview preparation through an interactive frontend experience.

-Rather than being a static information website, EduAssist Neo simulates an **AI assistant experience** to help students make better educational decisions.
+Rather than being a static information website, this is a smart AI companios to answer coding errors and multitasking.
 ---

 ## 🚀 Live Demo